 Heavily influenced by what he witnessed at the Springfield Zoo, Dr. Seuss would often craft the animals in his books through imaginative taxidermy sculptures (no Lorax were harmed in the making of this exhibit!).

 Professor Wonder was able to get his hands on seventeen of the sculptures for the general public’s viewing pleasure.
-The sculptures include real bills, horns, and antlers, making them some of the finest examples of Dr. Seuss’ most imaginative, innovative, and multidimensional work.
+The sculptures include real bills, horns, and antlers.
+This makes them some of the finest examples of Dr. Seuss’ most imaginative, innovative, and multidimensional work.

 Wrapping Up This Briefing